 Performance: Inspected documents for items outstanding for more than 12 months.
-We noted no checks outstanding for longer than 12 months as of the end of the fiscal period.
+We noted checks outstanding for longer than 12 months as of the end of the fiscal period.
+Management was aware and had documentation showing research of the checks.

 4) Procedures Performed on the School's Collections (Excluding Electronic Funds Transfers):